thirdweb-dev/js/packages/cli/README.md

 - versioning
 - release notes

-Creating releases this way gives you shareable URL to let others to deploy your contracts in one click.
-It lets you manage released versions and get attribution for deployed contracts.
-Contract releases are registered on-chain (Polygon) and IPFS, for free (gasless).
+Publishing contracts this way gives you shareable URL to let others deploy your contracts in one click.
+It lets you manage published versions and get attribution for deployed contracts.
+Published contracts are registered on-chain (Polygon) and IPFS, for free (gasless).

-Deploying released contracts give deployers access to automatic SDKs to integrate into their app and dashboards to manage and monitor the deployed contracts.
+Deploying published contracts give deployers access to automatic SDKs to integrate into their app and dashboards to manage and monitor the deployed contracts.

 ## Detecting contract extensions